Ecuador–Germany relations: History

 In 1802, the explorer Alexander von Humboldt visited Ecuador with his traveling companion Aimé Bonpland and climbed the Chimborazo.
 In the second half of the 19th century, the volcanologist Wilhelm Reiss also visited the country.
 In 1870, the German Jesuit Theodor Wolf was appointed professor of geology and mineralogy at the Universidad Central del Ecuador, after whom the Wolf volcano on the Galápagos Islands was named.
 The German-Ecuadorian composer Antonio Neumane composed the melody Salve, Oh Patria, in the same year, which became the national anthem of Ecuador in 1886.
-The German Empire opened a diplomatic mission in Ecuador in 1922.
+The Weimar Republic opened a diplomatic mission in Ecuador in 1922.
 After Adolf Hitler came to power in Germany, Ecuador accepted nearly 3,000 to 4,000 Jewish refugees and persecutes of the Nazi regime between 1933 and 1945.
 During World War II, Ecuador broke off relations with Germany in 1942 and declared war on the Axis powers on February 2, 1945, though this was at most symbolic.

 After the end of World War II, Ecuador established relations with the Federal Republic of Germany (FRG) in 1952, which opened a legation in Quito that was converted into an embassy three years later.
 In the 1960s, the FRG began development cooperation with the country.
 In 1965, the German Democratic Republic opened a trade mission in Ecuador, and after the end of the Hallstein Doctrine, official relations between the two countries were established in 1973.
 In April 1979, CDU politician Franz-Lorenz von Thadden was killed in an airplane accident in Ecuador, where he was inspecting development projects.

 After German reunification, Ecuador moved into a new embassy building in 2001.
 In 2019, German President Frank-Walter Steinmeier visited Ecuador on a state visit to celebrate the 250th anniversary of Alexander von Humboldt's birth and met with President Lenín Moreno.